Skip to content

 • the text of the Terms and Conditions for Gaia-X Conformity.

-It also facilitates the provision of:
+The Gaia-X Registry also facilitates the provision of:

 1. A decentralized network with smart contract functionality.